AB-CE/abce/doc/introduction.rst

 ABCE uses Python - a language that is especially beginner friendly, but also easy to learn for people who already know object oriented programming languages such as Java, C++ or even MATLAB.
+ABCE uses C++, to handle background tasks to increase speed.
 Python allows simple, but fully functional, programming for economists.
 What is more Python is readable even for non Python programmers.